tetrateio/training/modules/install/app/README.md

 kubectl delete pods --all
 ```

 Check that all components have the Running status, and that Ready column shows 2/2.
-This signifies that there are now 2 containers running in each of the pods (the application container and the Istio Proxy container) and that both of these are running.
+This signifies that there are now 2 containers running in each of the pods (the application container and the Istio Proxy container) and that both of these are ready.

 ```shell
 $ kubectl get pods